 - This is the traditional Moroccan house or palace with an interior garden or courtyard.
 We booked one on Airbnb for only $40 per night, and it was wonderful (Riad Dar Tayib is the name if you’re curious).
 Our hosts made us breakfast each morning and also cooked dinner for us a few of the nights we were there (dinner was an extra fee, but worth it!).
 The courtyard was incredibly peaceful, with a fountain at the center and trees inside.
 We were also able to go relax on the terrace roof and see the Atlas mountains in the distance, which was neat!
 It’s a great place to escape the HOT days in Morocco!
 Make sure to bring plenty of water when you venture out.

-- The Call To Prayer – I had not been in a Muslim country before, so hearing this for the first time was definitely a new experience.
+- I had not been in a Muslim country before, so hearing the call to prayer for the first time was definitely an experience.
 We quickly got used to hearing the call to prayer from the mosque near our Riad several times a day, but just be prepared and don’t let it startle you.

-- Clothing – Most of the local women do wear a hijab, so I asked our host when we arrived if I needed to avoid wearing shorts, tank tops, etc. He told us the locals generally didn’t care what foreigners wear, but I wanted to err on the side of being cautious and respectful of the culture, so I stuck with long skirts and was fully covered most of the times we went out, except into the new city which was much less traditional.
+- Most of the local women wear a hijab, so I asked our host when we arrived if I needed to avoid wearing shorts, tank tops, etc. He told us the locals generally didn’t care what foreigners wear, but I wanted to err on the side of being cautious and respectful of the culture, so I stuck with long skirts and was fully covered most of the times we went out, except when in the new city since it was much less traditional.